-The Department of Management Services, Division of Retirement administers the FRS Pension Plan.
-The State Board of Administration invests the assets of the Pension Plan held in the FRS Trust Fund.
+The Division administers the FRS Pension Plan.
+The SBA invests the assets of the Pension Plan held in the FRS Trust Fund.
 Costs of administering the FRS Pension Plan are funded from earnings on investments of the FRS Trust Fund.
 Reporting of the FRS Pension Plan is on the accrual basis of accounting.
 Revenues are recognized when earned and expenses are recognized when the obligation is incurred.